 Leaving home for university is daunting for many reasons, but having to learn to cook for yourself needn’t be one of them.

 These cookbooks make great companions at that time in our lives when we really start to get to grips with cooking.
-From making speedy, affordable suppers, to whipping up group meals for new friends, these are full of nutritious, imaginative and achievable recipes, and are as good for young foodies as they are for the most intimidated beginners.
+From making speedy, affordable suppers to whipping up group meals for new friends, these are full of nutritious, imaginative and achievable recipes, and are as good for young foodies as they are for the most inexperienced of beginners.

-For more cookbook reviews and other foodie buys, visit our reviews section.
+For more cookbook reviews and other foodie buys, visit our reviews section – we’ve got plenty more book recommendations including best baking books, best books for beginners and best vegetarian cookbooks.
 You’ll find gift guides, spirit reviews and over 400 buyer’s guides offering unbiased, expert advice on which products are worth investing in.
 Looking for the perfect student gift?
 Create an easily customisable My BBC Good Food cookbook filled with your pick of essential uni recipes.
 It’s sure to be a lifesaver for first-time cooks or budding chefs.

 Best student cookbooks to buy